Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 To prepare the coffee shop sales data for analysis, several transformation steps were carried out using SQL.
 These steps ensured the data was clean, structured, and ready for meaningful insights.

+- Standardizing Values.
+- Used SQL to detect, correct, and prevent dirty data before it enters the dashboards.

 ## In SQL:

 - Removed duplicates and handled missing or inconsistent entries